 If the word following the #define command begins with a \$, the rest of the line (or up to a comment character '!') is taken to be the value of the #define'd variable.
 This type of substitution is especially useful because it literally changes the input line.
-For example, if the command
+For example, if the command then the line will become

-'''

-#Define $var BMI
+#Define \$var BMI

 is followed by the command

-Select $var -T1 $var -T2;
+Select \$var -T1 \$var -T2 ;

-then the line will become

 Select BMI-T1 BMI-T2;

-'''

 Note how the substitution has omitted the space character following \$var in the input line.
 If a space character is required following a string variable, two spaces should be used in the input.
-To append the contents of a string variable to a command, it is simply a matter of entering the string variable name at the relevant position, for example, if \$var\$ is #define'd as 4 the command:
+To append the contents of a string variable to a command, it is simply a matter of entering the string variable name at the relevant position, for example, if \$var is #define'd as 4 the command:

 '''

 Rectangular file=myfile$var.rec

-will become

-Rectangular file=myfile4.rec

 '''